scala/community-build/README.md

 This repository contains configuration files that enable us to build and test a corpus of Scala open source projects together using Lightbend's [dbuild](https://github.com/lightbend/dbuild).
 This project is financed and primarily maintained by Lightbend, as part of our overall maintenance of the Scala compiler and standard library.

 **How big is it?**
-It's **3.6 million lines** of Scala code, total, from **199 projects** (as of August 2019), and takes about **15 hours** to run.
+It's **3.6 million lines** of Scala code, total, from **203 projects** (as of October 2019), and takes about **15 hours** to run.

 **Why do this?** The main goal is to guard against regressions in new